Lloyd Smucker: Environment

 Smucker opposes federal regulation of greenhouse gas emissions and assisting rural renewable energy.
 He voted to loosen restrictions on predator control in Alaska.

 Gun rights

 Smucker opposes gun-control legislation and voted twice against expanding background checks.
 In 2024, he is endorsed by the NRA Political Victory Fund.

 Healthcare

 Smucker supports repealing the Affordable Care Act and supports leaving healthcare to the states.
 He also supports patient flexibility and patients' rights; in the 119th Congress, he introduced the Hospital Inpatient Services Modernization Act to give patients flexibility to receive care in their homes.

 Immigration

 Smucker supports requiring immigrants who are unlawfully present to return to their country of origin before they are eligible for citizenship and supports bans on immigration for "non-cooperating" countries.

+In 2021, Smucker was one of 30 Republicans who voted for the Farm Workforce Modernization Act, which would grant legal status to illegal immigrants working in agriculture and establish a pathway to permanent residency contingent on continued farm work.

+In 2026, Smucker cosponsored the DIGNIDAD Act, which proposes a pathway to legal status for up to 12 million illegal immigrants, paired with stricter border enforcement and mandatory work and restitution requirements.

 Foreign policy

 Smucker supports increased American intervention in Iraq and Syria beyond air support.

 Smucker is pro-Israel and supports keeping a United States embassy in Jerusalem.
-In 2024, he received AIPAC's endorsement.

 He supported Donald Trump's strike on Iranian military leader Qasem Soleimani.
+In 2026, he supported Trump's decision to start the 2026 Iran War.